jfree6/HTMLNotes/README.md

 Links use the tag **&lt;a&gt;**, the text between the open and close tags is what the user sees.

 The *href* attribute is what it links to.

+Links can go to a local html file or another webpage